 Hudson Valley Indoor Play Places Worth the Trip

-When it’s raining or freezing or simply a day that ends in Y, a good indoor play place can be a godsend for entertaining kids.
 We’ve already taken a look at some of the top indoor play places in Westchester, and now we’re going to turn our attention to the rest of the Lower Hudson Valley.
-These play spaces are all worth a trip across the bridge.
+These indoor play spaces and entertainment centers are all worth a trip across the bridge.

 Looking for more places to have fun when the weather's not cooperating?
 Check out our Guide to Indoor Fun & Play Spaces for Westchester Kids, and be sure to sign up for our newsletters!